nus-cs2103-AY2122S2/tp/docs/UserGuide.md

     <tr>
         <td>SIMPLE_NAME</td>
         <td><code>sn/</code></td>
-        <td>It represents the simple name of the assessment.
+        <td>It represents the short form of the assessment.
+It is used to grade assessment, so that you do not need to type the full assessment name.
+If no simple name is provided, the assessment name will be used (with the spaces removed).
         </td>
     </tr>
     <tr>